Yashnirmal20/Trustificate-Btech/README.md

 # Quick intro

-**BCertificate** is a Hyperledger blockchain full application that automates the issuance, dispatch, and management of university's digital credentials (diplomas, skills, transcripts, degree certifications, etc).
+**Trustificate** is a Hyperledger blockchain full application that automates the issuance, dispatch, and management of university's digital credentials (diplomas, skills, transcripts, degree certifications, etc).

 A blockchain network that let schools, colleges and universities add their credentials in the blockchain which could help against fraud papers.